asanoer/edate-function-as-excel/README.md

 # edate-function-as-excel
-Create An Edate Function as Excel
+Create An Edate Function as Excel ini PHP

 Edate function used to crate same date of next month.
 If this day 19 Sep 2018 then next month of same date 19 Oct 2018.